kaywallace/accessibility-ac-markdown-library/README.md

 # Welcome

-This is a library of boilerplates for writing accessibility acceptance criteria.
+This is a WIP library of boilerplates for writing accessibility acceptance criteria.

 ## Accessibility at Scale
 * [Recommendations](./recommendations.md)